 1. Reports.
-Reporting is an integrated part of compliance because reports are often shared with other teams to assure them that the network is configured the way it's supposed to be.
-Reporting can be done by the Job, showing the complete state of compliance, or can be done by IntelliChecks, showing the status of any individual compliance rule across all devices.
-Reports include a column showing whether any remediation has been taken, and if so, the status.
+Reporting is an integrated part of compliance because reports are often shared with other teams to assure them that the network is configured how it should be.
+Reporting can be done by the Job, showing the complete state of compliance, or by IntelliChecks, showing the status of any individual compliance rule across all devices.
+Reports include a column showing whether any remediation has been taken and, if so, the status.

 2. Automate trouble tickets.
 It's understandable if automatic remediation makes teams uncomfortable.
 It's often better to have a human hand at the configuration keyboard.
-That's where external integrations come in play.
-BackBox can setup notifications to call out to external systems to notify of compliance violations.
-For example, BackBox can connect to an ITSM like ServiceNow to open a trouble ticket to resolve a compliance violation.
-And, because we know the remediation steps, we can put information about the remediation steps into the trouble ticket to help speed up resolution. engineer's expertise, and hours of time.
+That's where external integrations come into play.
+BackBox can set up notifications to notify external systems of compliance violations.
+For example, BackBox can connect to an ITSM like ServiceNow to open a trouble ticket and resolve a compliance violation.
+And, because we know the remediation steps, we can put information about the remediation steps into the trouble ticket to help speed up resolution.

-Another important part of staying compliant is ensuring that new devices are compliant when they're added to the network.
-Customers often create a Job with all the compliance configuration tasks, so that it becomes easier to onboard new devices in a compliant configuration than manually installing a golden configuration.
+Another important part of staying compliant is ensuring that new devices are compliant when added to the network.
+Customers often create a Job with all the compliance configuration tasks, so it becomes easier to onboard new devices in a compliant configuration than manually installing a golden configuration.